All Episodes

 Government funding.

-Well, they just wasn't there.
+Well, it just wasn't there.

 So the government's proposing combining the private and the public sector.